SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

     This research shows that a fully decentralized and transparent model can be used to support a yield-bearing synthetic dollar token while remaining economically viable and gas-efficient.
   ],
-  keywords: ("DeFi", "Blockchain", "Synthetic Assets", "Delta Neutral") )
+  keywords: ("DeFi", "Blockchain", "Synthetic Assets", "Delta Neutral"), )

 = Introduction

 The decentralized finance (DeFi) ecosystem has long sought alternatives to fiat-backed tokens, aiming to provide users with assets that combine dollar-like stability with yield generation.
 However, existing solutions, particularly stablecoins, suffer from inherent flaws: they are often centralized, opaque, and yield-free for holders.

 USDN aims to solve this problem by operating a fully decentralized structured product.
 Its architecture eliminates dependencies on centralized exchanges (CEXs) and custodial intermediaries.
 Instead, users interact with smart contracts to mint or redeem USDN tokens, as well as to open long perpetual positions.
 The underlying asset deposited to mint USDN tokens is used as liquidity for the structured product to enable leveraged trading.
-The first deployment of this protocol uses the wrapped staked ETH (wstETH) from #cite(<lido-wsteth>, form: "prose") as underlying asset.
+The first deployment of this protocol uses the @wsteth #cite(<lido-wsteth>) as underlying asset.
 This means that we combine the yield of the protocol with that of staking ETH automatically.

-= Protocol architecture
+= Architecture Overview

+The USDN protocol is comprised of two main components: the _vault_ and the _long side_, each having a balance of the underlying asset.
+The sum of these balances does not change unless a deposit or withdrawal is made towards the vault (see @sec:token), a long position was opened, some protocol fees are taken, or liquidation rewards are given out to an actor of the protocol.
+Any change in the long side balance due to a change in the underlying asset price or
+#glspl("funding") is compensated by an equal but opposite change in the vault balance.

+The vault holds the amount of underlying assets necessary to back the value of the USDN token (see @sec:token_price).
+For instance, if the price of the USDN token is \$1 and its total supply is 1000 USDN, and if the price of each
+#gls("wsteth") is \$2000, then the vault balance is 0.5 wstETH.
+Each deposit increases the vault balance an mints new
+USDN tokens.

+The long side holds the amount of underlying assets corresponding to the summed value of all the long perpetual positions that exist currently.
+For example (ignoring fees), a newly open position with an initial collateral of 1 wstETH would increase the long side balance by 1 wstETH, because the position did not lose or gain any value yet, the asset price being the same as the entry price of the position.
+If the price of the underlying asset increases, the value of the position increases (with a leverage effect), and a corresponding decrease in the vault balance occurs (see @sec:long_pnl).

+When the protocol is balanced, the vault balance is exactly equal to the borrowed amount of the long side.
+To incentivize this equilibrium, the protocol charges a funding fee to the side with the higher @tradingexpo, and rewards this amount to the other side (see @sec:funding).

-= USDN Token
+= USDN Token <sec:token>

 == Overview